 int main(int argc, char ** argv) { // Do stuff }

-on its own and not part of a framework.
+CFor now, we're working on C on its own and not part of a framework.

 Furthermore, we aren't taking in any environment variables.

-In either of these cases, the entry point in C
+In either of these cases, the entry point in C can be different.

 For example, both POSIX (Linux and Mac) and Windows support a third way of

-writing main
+writing main:

 int main(int argc, char ** argv, char ** envp) { // Do stuff }